 photosynthesis: The process by which plants take in carbon dioxide and give off oxygen.

-- Hot Stuff! - Students observe demonstrations, and build and evaluate simple models to understand the greenhouse effect and the role of increased greenhouse gas concentration in global warming.
+- Greenhouse Effect Models: Hot Stuff! - Students observe demonstrations, and build and evaluate simple models to understand the greenhouse effect and the role of increased greenhouse gas concentration in global warming.

 - It's Really Heating Up in Here! - Students create and observe a greenhouse effect model and discuss the implications of global warming theory for engineers, themselves and the Earth.